 Independent study is a very important part of your child's education.
 It gives them the opportunity to use the college facilities and reduce the workload they will have outside of the college.
 It is also a good habit to get into, as a lot of their learning at university will be through independent study.
-It can be carried out in the study room or one of the study areas outside the college office.
+It can be carried out in the study areas or kiosk.
 We ask that students work quietly so as not to disturb others.
 We recommend 5 additional study periods per subject per week outside of timetabled lessons.